Architect | Developer

 2005-2008: Senior Engineer @ Google

-- Analysis and improvement of enterprise-wide internal build tools at Google.
-Delivered improvements to global build systems by enhancing the Open Source tools Google uses.
+- Source-code level analysis and improvement of enterprise-wide internal build tools at Google.
+Delivered improvements enhancing the Open Source tools Google uses.
 Propagated these changes back to the community.

 2003-2005: SDE III @ Amazon